Kilis: Geography

 Kilis is surrounded by three important cities, Gaziantep, Antakya, and Aleppo, and located at the crossroads of Anatolia and Syria.
 As a result of its proximity to the Mediterranean Sea, it is located in a region where the climate transitions from a Mediterranean to a continental character.
 It is also located on the Fertile Crescent, which has been home to settlements since the very beginning of history.

 The Öncüpınar Syrian border crossing is 5 km to the south and the large city of Gaziantep is 60 km to the north.
 Indeed, until 1996 Kilis was a district of Gaziantep Province, being made into a province by Tansu Çiller following an open vote-winning gambit in the 1995 general election.

-Architecture

-The city in which traditional stone architecture is dominant, has an organic structure.
-Narrow streets, stone walls and houses with courtyards inside create the structure of the city together with the monumental buildings.
-The houses of Kilis are shaped depending on the effects of the climate and cultural approaches and are not easily detected from outside as they are surrounded with high walls.
-You can see the houses as places located around large courtyards when you enter through the door that opens to the street or dead-end street.
+The municipality consists of 76 neighbourhoods, including Öncüpınar and Oylum.

 Cuisine

 The local kebab known as Kilis Tava is renowned, and also the breads, baklava, künefe and stuffed vegetables.

 Education

 Kilis 7 Aralık University is located in Kilis and has around 8,000 undergraduate and graduate students.